 - Patrolling 1,200 square nautical miles of Bailiwick fishery limits

-- Being on-call 24/7 to offer the services of FPV Leopardess to other States of Guernsey departments, trading bodies and non-governmental organisations
+- Being on-call 24/7 to offer the services of FPV Leopardess to other States of Guernsey departments

 - Day-to-day liaison with industry members and other local government departments

-- Local Notices to Mariners (LNTM), legislative updates and general fishing news are posted on the Section's Facebook page.
+- Local Notices to Mariners (LNTM), legislative updates and general fishing news are posted on Sea Fisheries' Facebook page.

 Fishing Vessel Licensing